Darts world rankings: Previous World Number Ones (Men's, WDF)

 The following is a list of players who ended the year ranked number one in the WDF.

 BDO rankings

 The BDO Invitational Table relates only to registered playing members of the BDO, who comply with BDO and World Darts Federation (WDF) eligibility rules, including terms and conditions of the 1997 Tomlin Order.

 The BDO awards points depending on a player's performances within each of its events and other BDO-recognised qualifying events.
 Forty-nine points are awarded to the champion of each of its three Major Events – The Lakeside World Professional Championship, The Bavaria World Darts Trophy and the Winmau World Masters and A+ events.
 Lower points are awarded for each round of the tournament reached.
 Other events are placed into Category A, B, C, and D based on the prize pool and number of payouts, with points for placings slowly decreasing.
 Only the best 12 placings are added for a player's ranking.

-Current points distribution

-Points are currently awarded as follows: